arcana-network/docs.arcana/docs/quick-start/wagmi-quick-start.md

 ---
-alias: web-apps-quick-start
+alias: wagmi-quick-start
-title: 'Quick Start: Web Apps'
+title: 'Quick Start: Wagmi Apps'
-description: 'Get Started quickly using these step-by-step instructions.
-Register the Web3 app, obtain a ClientID and then integrate the app with the Arcana Auth SDK.'
+description: 'Get Started quickly using these step-by-step instructions for using the Arcana Auth product in Wagmi walletconnector apps.
+Use Arcana Developer dashboard to first register the app, get a client ID and use this client ID to integrate the app with the Arcana Auth SDK.'
 arcana:
   root_rel_path: ..
 ---

-# Quick Start: Web Apps
+# Quick Start: Wagmi Apps

 !!! note "Already using {{config.extra.arcana.sdk_name}}?"